 In a period of sustained austerity since 2010 in response to the economic downturn and deficit reduction, wages for many were cut or frozen.
 However, wages have been on an upward trend in Southampton since 2013.
 Yet as a result of unprecedented inflation since late-2021 (the cost of living crisis), issues of earnings and real wage growth remain topical.

 The Annual Survey of Hours and Earnings (ASHE) available from the Office for National Statistics (ONS) evaluates earning levels nationally and locally.
 This provides a picture of the median gross incomes of residents living in an area and of those people working in an area.
 The information on wages is based on full time employees working more than 30 paid hours a week, or 25 or more for teaching professions.
-The data does not include the self-employed or those that work in the armed forces.
 It is based on a 1% sample of employee jobs from HM Revenue and Customs PAYE records.

 In Southampton, there continues to be an inequality gap in terms of pay between those working in the city and those resident in the city.
-In 2023, the median gross weekly pay for full-time workers was £704, compared to £652 for residents; a difference of £52, the third largest gap amongst comparators.
-Workplace pay is higher but not significantly than the national average (£684), whilst resident pay is lower but not significantly than the average (£683).
+In 2024, the median gross weekly pay for full-time workers was £716, compared to £690 for residents; a difference of £26.
+Workplace pay and resident pay are both lower but not significantly than the England average.

 After adjusting for inflation, pay declined in ‘real’ terms between 2008 and 2013.
 From 2013 to 2021, weekly pay had generally increased in ‘real’ terms for both residents and workers in Southampton.
 However, any growth since has been stunted by unprecedented high inflation since late 2021.
 The PwC estimate real earnings to be lower than they were in 2006; equivalent to almost two decades of no net growth in earnings.
-Adjusted for inflation, both resident (-£47, -6.7%) and workplace (-£34, -4.6%) weekly earnings declined from 2022 to 2023.
-Given continued high inflation, unadjusted weekly earnings would need to increase by at least a further +£9 for residents and +£10 for workers to negate inflation as of December 2023 (CPI all items).
-Moreover, it can be expected that net growth in adjusted earnings may remain low.
+Adjusted for inflation, resident (+£15, +2.3%) earnings increased between 2023 and 2024 but workplace (-£14, -1.9%) earnings declined between 2023 and 2024.
+However, comparing between 2021 and 2024 both resident (-£47, -6.4%) and workplace (-£65, -8.3%) declined in real terms.
+This is a result of wages being unable to keep up with unprecedented inflation since late 2021.

 Based on 2021 Census data, over 24,000 people commute into Southampton for work, whereas almost 29,500 commute out of the city.
 There is a clear relationship with Eastleigh, with a large economic flow both in (almost 7k) and out (almost 9k) of Southampton.
 Significant numbers also commute between the New Forest, Test Valley and Winchester.
 Furthermore, Southampton has the second lowest net in-commute of workers (-5,433) among ONS comparators.
 As well as, the lowest proportion of people who both live and work within their local area (75.1%) among comparator cities.